inammar/Terms-and-definitions-Selenium-TestNG/README.md

 Difference: Implicit Wait is set once and applies throughout the script, whereas Explicit Wait is specified for individual elements.

+### 6. TestNG definition

+TestNG is a testing framework for the Java programming language.
+The design goal of TestNG is to cover a wider range of test categories: unit, functional, end-to-end, integration, etc., with powerful and easy-to-use functionalities.

 (I will keep adding information...).